-- 3.1 Taking a bag on board containing:
+- 3.1 Taking on board the following equipment:

 - (a) basic hand tools

-- (b) adhesive tape, other than duct tape (gray tape) or any tape that leaves a residue
+- (b) adhesive tape

 - (c) line (elastic or otherwise of 4 mm diameter or less)

-- (d) marking pencils/pens (not permanent markers)
+- (d) marking pens

 - (e) tell tale material

-- (f) watches, timers and hand-held compass
+- (f) hand held compasses, watches, timers and small personal video devises such as GoPro

 - (g) shackles and clevis pins

 - (h) velcro tape

+- (i) bosun's chair

-- (i) spare flags
+- (j) spare flags

-- (j) paper
+- (k) PFD

-3.2 Using the contents of the bag to:
+- 3.2 Using the items in 3.1 to:

 - (a) prevent fouling of lines, sails and sheets

 - (b) attach tell tales

 - (c) prevent sails being damaged or falling overboard

 - (d) mark control settings

-- (e) make minor repairs
+- (e) make minor repairs and permitted adjustments

 - (f) make signals as per Appendix C6

-- (g) make notes
+- (g) personal safety

-4 Mandatory items and actions

-The following are mandatory:
+- 3.3 Changing the number of mainsheet purchases.

+- 4 MANDATORY ITEMS and ACTIONS the following are permitted:

+- 4.1 The completion of a written damage report before leaving a boat and submitting it to the RC, even if no damage or loss is recorded.
+Reports shall include any evidence of matters which could cause damage or disadvantage to the boat in future matches.
+When boat swaps are carried out on the water, the report should be made verbally to the RC as soon as possible.

+- 4.2 At the end of each sailing day:

+- (a) folding, bagging and placement of the sails as directed

+- (b) leaving the boat in the same state of cleanliness as when first boarded that day

+- (c) releasing backstay tension

-- 4.1 All competitors shall report any damage to the Bosun.
-This shall be done after finishing and before starting the next race or before changing boats. - 4.2 At the end of each sailing day: - (a) folding or rolling, bagging and placement of the sails as directed. - (b) leaving the boat in the same state of cleanliness as when first boarded that day. - 4.3 At the end of the final day for a particular boat, cleaning the boat (cabin and decks), removing all trash and removing all tape and marks. - 4.4 Any request to alter, in any way, the equipment on a boat shall be in writing and worded to permit a yes or no answer. - 4.5 A breach of items 4.2 and 4.3 will be considered as damage and the cost of rectification will be deducted from the damage deposit.
+- 4.3 At the end of the final day for a particular boat, cleaning the boat (cabin and decks), removing all trash and removing all tape and marks.

+- 4.4 Any request to alter, in any way, the equipment on a boat shall be in writing and worded to permit a yes/no answer.

+- 4.5 Complying with any regulations, including speed restrictions and navigation marks, while leaving or returning to the berth or mooring.

+- 4.6 A breach of items 4.2 and 4.3 will be considered as damage and the cost of rectification will be deducted from the damage deposit.

-2018 Rose Cup Sailing Instruction Addendum D
+2021 Rose Cup Sailing Instruction ADDENDUM D - EQUIPMENT LIST